KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - __Cause__: this was caused by invalid login details.
 - __Solution__: this was resolved by using the appropriate login details (for both other user and root while testing).

+- __Challenge 4__: I encountered a cName or service not known error while trying to submit the form which will write data to mysql database.
+- __Cause__: this was caused by inconsistency in environment variables across deployment file, secret file and php script.
+- __Solution__: this was resolved by making the environment variables uniform.

 <!-- GRANT SELECT, INSERT, CREATE ON `feedback`.* TO `kene`@`%` WITH GRANT OPTION; -->